polarhive/jukebox/README.md

   -a: <artist name>
   -g: <genre name>
   -s: <song name>

   -u: <lastfm: username>
   -m: <lastfm: mix | recommended | library>

-  -l: vosk: uses your mic to search songs
+  -l: vosk: search songs with your voice
   -y: use ytmusic tags for songs
   -c: top charts in your region (setup your api_key)